auth0/docs/articles/logout/guides/redirect-users-after-logout.md

 ## Limitations

-* The validation of URLs provided as values to the `returnTo` parameter, the querystring, and hash information provided as part of the URL are not taken into account.
+* The validation of URLs provided as values to the `returnTo` parameter, the query string, and hash information provided as part of the URL are not taken into account.

 * The behavior of federated logouts with social providers is inconsistent.
 Each provider will handle the `returnTo` parameter differently and for some it will not work.
 Please check your social provider's settings to ensure that they will accept the `returnTo` parameter and how it will behave.